ZalaRushirajsinh/Introduction-to-WebTechnology/README.md

 # Introduction-to-WebTechnology
-This repository contains all the basics codes and programs require for internet web technologies
+Note: This repository contains all the basics codes and programs require for internet web technologies like HTML CSS & Javascript only.